Crane rope sheave failures

 The purpose of this safety alert is to highlight the risk of rope sheave failure on mobile cranes.
 Crane owners, crane operators and workers involved in rigging cranes should apply the principles in this alert to any crane with rope sheaves.

-It appears the main cause of the incident was that the hoist rope applied a side loading to the sheave, caused by misalignment of the hoist rope.
-Instead of the hoist rope passing from a top sheave to the sheave directly below (so that it is close to vertical), it passed from the top sheave to the third sheave along (refer Photograph 2).
-Sheaves are designed for loads to be applied in the direction of the sheave, so that the sheave can freely rotate with negligible side load.
+In the first incident, it appears the main reason was the hoist rope applied a side loading to the sheave, caused by misalignment from incorrect rigging of the hoist rope.
+Instead of the hoist rope passing from a top sheave to the sheave directly below (so that it is close to vertical), it passed from the top sheave to the third sheave along (refer Photograph 3).
+Sheaves are designed to freely rotate with negligible side load.

 It is acknowledged that when rigging a mobile crane in multiple falls (parts) of rope, there will be a slight rope angle between sheaves due to the position of consecutive sheaves.
-As the hook block is hoisted down this angle will reduce, and any side loading applied to the sheaves will also reduce.
-However, for a misaligned rope on the end of a crane boom, the distance between the top and bottom sheaves stays the same and the associated side loading remains constant.
+In this configuration, when the hook block is hoisted down, this angle will reduce as the sheaves move further apart.
+Consequently, for a given load, the side loading applied to the sheaves will also reduce.
+However, for a misaligned rope on the end of a crane boom, the distance between the top and bottom sheaves stays the same and the associated side loading remains constant when the hook block is hoisted up or down.

-Photograph 2: Example of correct and incorrect rigging on boom head
+Photograph 3: Example of correct and incorrect rigging on boom head (note: rope keeper bar removed for clarity)

-Regular inspection and service of rope sheaves should be carried out in accordance with the crane manufacturer's instructions during the crane's periodic safety inspections.
+Regular inspection and service of all rope sheaves should be carried out in accordance with the crane manufacturer's instructions during the crane's periodic safety inspections.
+All sheaves should freely rotate without excessive end play.
 Damaged and worn sheaves are to be replaced.
 At the major inspection, all rope sheaves should be removed from the crane and closely inspected for both their condition and operation.
 Sheaves should not be painted.
+Information on ways to identify worn, damaged or otherwise degraded plastic rope sheaves should be requested from the crane manufacturer.

 Further information can be obtained from the following: